 - Focus on student strengths while addressing prerequisite skill gaps based on short, formative assessments.

-- Align coursework to student interests and strive for learning that is culturally responsive.
+- Align coursework to student interests.

 - Apply Universal Design for Learning (UDL) and Multi-Tiered Systems of Support (MTSS).

 - Accelerating Learning As We Build Back Better (Forbes)

 - Accelerating Student Learning With High-Dosage Tutoring (EdResearch for Recovery)